Page Content

 What does a physician assistant do?

-A physician assistant (PA) is a licensed medical professional who holds an advanced degree and is able to provide direct patient care.
+A physician assistant (PA) is a licensed medical professional who holds an advanced degree and can provide direct patient care.
 They work with patients of all ages in virtually all specialty and primary care areas, diagnosing and treating common illnesses and working with minor procedures.

 Scope of practice